 - 1. The Systems Fundamentals Knowledge Area considers the question "What is a System?"
 It explores the wide range of system definitions and considers open systems, system types, groupings of systems, complexity, and emergence.
-All of these ideas are particularly relevant to engineered systems and to the groupings of such systems associated with the systems approach applied to engineered systems (i.e. product system, service system, enterprise system and system of systems capability). - 2.
-The Systems Science Knowledge Area presents some influential movements in systems science, including the chronological development of systems knowledge and underlying theories behind some of the approaches taken in applying systems science to real problems.
+All of these ideas are particularly relevant to engineered systems and to the groupings of such systems associated with the systems approach applied to engineered systems (i.e. product system, service system, enterprise system and system of systems). - 2.

-- 3. The Systems Thinking Knowledge Area describes key concepts, principles and patterns shared across systems research and practice. - 4.
-The Representing Systems with Models Knowledge Area considers the key role that abstract models play in both the development of system theories and the application of systems approaches. - 5.
 The Systems Approach Applied to Engineered Systems Knowledge Area defines a structured approach to problem/opportunity discovery, exploration, and resolution, that can be applied to all engineered systems.
 The approach is based on systems thinking and utilizes appropriate elements of system approaches and representations.
-This KA provides principles that map directly to SE practice.
+This KA provides principles that map directly to SE practice. - 3.
+The Systems Science Knowledge Area presents some influential movements in systems science, including the chronological development of systems knowledge and underlying theories behind some of the approaches taken in applying systems science to real problems. - 4.
+The Systems Thinking Knowledge Area describes key concepts, principles and patterns shared across systems research and practice. - 5.
+The Representing Systems with Models Knowledge Area considers the key role that abstract models play in both the development of system theories and the application of systems approaches.